openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The differences to the example requests in the previous sections are:

 * `response_type` is set to `id_token`.
 If the request also includes a `presentation_definition` parameter, the Wallet is supposed to return the `presentation_submission` and `vp_token` parameters in the same response as the `id_token` parameter.
-* The request includes the `scope` parameter with value `openid` making this a OpenID Connect request.
+* The request includes the `scope` parameter with value `openid` making this an OpenID Connect request.
 Additionally, the request also contains the parameter `id_token_type` with value `subject_signed` requesting a Self-Issuer ID Token, i.e. the request is a SIOP request.

 ### Response